shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_3/README.md

 ### My Answer:

-* A, E, G!
+* A, F, G!✅
-* Line 6 is a supplier so E
+* Line 6 is a supplier so F
 * Line 7 is a consumer of 2 arguments, so A
 * Line 8 is a Function, so its G